-- 1. Rationale for Damage Policies - It is the policy of the College to charge individuals responsible for damages that occur or items that are lost from the residence halls.
+1. Rationale for Damage Policies

+It is the policy of the College to charge individuals responsible for damages which occur or items which are lost from the residence halls.
 Charges reflect the cost of replacement and/ or repairs.
 Furthermore, it is the policy of the College to attempt to establish financial responsibility for damages that occur in public areas of a residence hall for which individual responsibility cannot be ascertained.
-Costs for acts of unclaimed vandalism may be charged back to those residing within the smallest identifiable space where the vandalism occurred. - 2.
-Damages and Losses within Individual Student Rooms wear and tear are charged to the resident(s) of the room.
+Costs for acts of unclaimed vandalism may be charged back to those residing within the smallest identifiable space where the vandalism occurred.

+2. Damages and Losses within Individual Student Rooms

+All losses and damages which occur within an individual student's room beyond the range of fair wear and tear are charged to the resident(s) of the room.
 The Room Completion Report (RCR) completed at the beginning of each resident's occupancy protects the student from being held liable for previous damage.
 Individual student rooms are inspected upon checkout.
 Bathrooms are inspected for damages, violations and cleanliness during the winter break and again at the end of the year.
 Bathrooms and rooms should be cleaned so that they are "move-in ready" when students depart at the end of their time in housing.